 Many qualified candidates are overlooked because their resumes don’t contain the right keywords.

 However, you can take advantage of this situation by making sure your resume contains the exact keywords that employers are searching for.
+Just matching the exact job title on your resume makes it 3.5 times more likely you’ll land an interview.

 6. Who uses ATS?